thatwonguy/api_and_docker/README.md

 docker --version
 ```
 <br></br>
+> [!NOTE]
-Then the following code is what you would use to install all your packages (typically in a virtual env if you weren't using Docker).
+> Then the following code is what you would use to install all your packages (typically in a virtual env if you weren't using Docker).

 ```
 pip install -r requirements.txt